 ..and some hours later, I was ready to get some sleep.
 I wanted to take some cheap motel in the suburbs, but I couldn’t find any for a while.
 When one finally appeared, I pulled over.
 Alas, they asked around $80 per night.
 Too tired to search for an alternative, I stayed there.

 The next morning I went to see sculptures in the downtown..

 ..and soaked up the general emptiness all around.

 Then I visited the waterfront with some interesting structures..

 And sometime in the afternoon, I joined the I35, to continue straight south.

-Around three hours later, I was entering Fort Worth, driving directly to its modern art museum, housed in this super cool building.
+I entered Fort Worth around three hours later, driving directly to its modern art museum, housed in this super cool building.

 Just as in OKC, FW's downtown formed a ghost town, without anybody around.

 I was looking forward to seeing the city's water gardens, a park with artificial waterfalls and such, but I found it already drained due to the dropping temperatures.
 Oh well.
 In the end, I discovered another interesting place with water, on the opposite side of the area: